 Back feet smaller than 30mm: House mouse, Multi-mammate rat, and Pacific rat.

 Rats leave relatively large fragments of grain they have nibbled at (gnaw marks).
 They generally only eat the embryo of maize.
 Sharp and small leftovers are typical for mice.
 Damaged sacks where grain is spilled and scattered can be a further sign of rodent attack.
-Small heaps of grain beneath bag stacks are a clear sign.
+Small heaps of grain beneath bag stacks is a clear sign.
 These should be checked for using a torch on regular controls.

 --> Attention should be paid to damaged doors, cables and other material.

 Depending on their habits, rodents either build nests inside the store in corners as well as in the roof area or in burrows outside the store.
 Rat holes have a diameter of between 6 and 8cm, whereas mice holes are around 2cm in diameter.
 These holes can be found particularly in overgrown areas or close to the foundations of a store.

 Urine traces are fluorescent in ultraviolet light.
 Where available, ultraviolet lamps can be used to look for traces of urine.

 The most essential factors for the occurrence of rodents are: